pooki3bear/pookiepack/README.md

 6. SIT BACK!
 7. type 'restart-computer' in the powershell prompt, or reboot via other means

+After the install, you should have 3 new desktop icons that control the local software policy on the machine.
+To install new software or drivers, toggle it off with the 'srp-off' shortcut.
+After you make changes you can turn it back on with 'srp-on'.
+If you have any issues running new programs under the enforced policy, try re-baselining your system with 'srp-set'.

 If you decide PookiePack is not the protection profile for you, you can uninstall buy running 'get-pp.ps1 -remove' from a privileged prompt.

 PookiePack currently leverages the following 3rd party tools: